 The seven band members put their all into recreating the buoyant sound of their album on the stage and the crowd bobbed up and down in appreciation.

 When it came to the final two songs the band and crowd stepped up a gear to blow the roof off with 'You!
 Me!
 Dancing' causing a ruckus in the crowd followed by a whole hearted sing along from the fans in the crowd for 'Sweet Dreams Sweet Cheeks'.
+By now even members of the crowd that hadn't heard them before must have considered themselves fans.

 Rating: 8.2/10